kasdali/pbila/README.md

 Power BI Log Analytics is a free tool, helping you to fetch the right insigth about your Power BI usage.
 This is a starter kit giving you a vision on what you can do and what kind of data you can have.

-As you can see, i used PowerShell to extract the data and save files in my local computer.
-You can tweak the shell to save the data into Azure Datalake.
-I also used my username, you can use Service Principal for more security.
-I did it easy way to go fast :).
+As a starter Kit, the main aim is to show you what kind of information you can get using the Power BI API's and how you can transform theme to insights.

+Feel free to modify the script or the report to fit your needs.

 # Prerequisites